peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

+## Nov.
+3, 2023

+Edited company website for content accuracy and clarity, incorporating stakeholder feedback to enhance information architecture.

+Participated in change management meetings, contributing to strategic discussions and decision making.

+Liaised with team members to discuss and suggest database convergence for greater operational efficiency.

+Conducted 1:1 meetings with project members to align on project timeline and goals, fostering better team collaboration and project outcomes.

+Compiled and submitted a comprehensive summary report, reflecting project progress and outcomes.

+Deconstructed complex project guides into manageable action items, using project management tools to track progress and ensure efficient workflow.

+Enhanced software user interface with strategic graphics, improving user navigation and user experience.

+Edited web content for brevity, clarity, and effectiveness, ensuring alignment with company brand voice and messaging.

+Coordinated with team members to tag and categorize applications, optimizing software functionality and user accessibility.

+Implemented new commands through software terminal, testing for functionality and usability.

+Revised software documentation for clarity, accuracy, and user-friendliness, ensuring users can effectively navigate and utilize software.

+Followed up with team members to discuss and refine the information architecture of software wiki, enhancing navigability and user experience.

+Held weekly 1:1 meetings with team member to discuss project updates, challenges, and solutions, ensuring continuous project progress and team alignment.

+Utilized Drafts notes to revamp company website, improving content clarity, accuracy, and user engagement.

+Reorganized report structure on company website, enhancing user navigation and access to relevant information.

+Updated company News & Updates page with the latest quarterly report, keeping stakeholders informed of business developments and achievements.

+Clarified instructions for creating an AWS config file in user documentation, improving user understanding and ease of use.

+Provided clear guidelines on when to retain software configuration across shell sessions, enhancing user understanding and software usability.

 ## Oct.
 27, 2023

 Performed a comprehensive review and subsequent edits of the TGI website to enhance user interface and experience.